Home · Blog · Blockchain Technology · · Updated Nov 20, 2025 · 5 min read

 Have you ever wondered why so many leading cryptocurrencies are built with Rust?

-From Polkadot and Solana to SORA and Polkaswap, Rust is shaping the next generation of digital economies.
+From Polkadot and Solana to SORA and Polkaswap, Rust continues to define the technical direction of modern decentralized economies.

 Why Rust Matters in Blockchain